Lab 02 - classes, operators

 void set_den(int den); // sets denominator

-Rational subtract(const Rational &other) const; // subtracts second rational number, returns result
+Rational add(const Rational &other) const; // subtracts second rational number, returns result

 private: